aws-samples/amazon-managed-service-for-apache-flink-examples/java/KinesisConnectors/README.md

 * `kinesis.source.efoConsumer` Kinesis Data Stream EFO Consumer name; only used if `kinesis.source.type=EFO` (default: `sample-efo-flink-consumer`)

 ### Running locally in IntelliJ
+To run this example locally -
+* Create source and sink Kinesis streams.
+* Ensure that use profile is configured and user has required permission to read/write from Kinesis streams.

-To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.
+* To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.

 ```
 --kinesis.source.stream stream-input --kinesis.sink.stream stream-output --kinesis.region ap-south-1 --kinesis.source.type POLLING